cloudy-marti/python-learning-code/Guide Python/02_python_first_program.md

 Since Python doesn't use brackets, your code needs to be well indented to be understood by the interpreter.

+You can choose your indent but it has to be the same in your entire code.
+In this guide we will use a tab.

 ```python
 # good code
 if True: